What is Dockerfile and How to Create a Dockerfile in 2025?

 To create a Dockerfile, set up Docker and Docker Hub.
 Create the original Docker container and then create a file on it.
 Make changes to the container, and finally, create a new image.

-Go language is used to write Docker.
-A Dockerfile is a text file that contains collections of instructions and commands that will be automatically executed in sequence in the docker environment for building a new docker image.
+The Go language is used to write Docker.
+A Dockerfile is a text file that contains collections of instructions and commands that will be automatically executed in sequence in the Docker environment to build a new Docker image.

-The key difference between Docker compose, and Docker is that the Docker contents describe how to create and build a Docker image, while Docker compose is a command that runs Docker containers based on settings described in a docker-composed.yaml file.
+The key difference between Docker Composer and Docker is that the Docker contents describe how to create and build a Docker image.
+In contrast, Docker compose is a command that runs Docker containers based on settings described in a docker-composed.yaml file.

-A .dockerignore file allows you to specify a list of files or directories that Docker is to ignore during the build process.
-It is similar to a .gitignore file, which is used when you build Git repositories.
+A .dockerignore file allows you to specify a list of files or directories that Docker will ignore during the build process.
+It is similar to a .gitignore file used when you build Git repositories.
 You can specify the list of files and directories inside the .dockerignore file.

 First, you need to pull a docker image.
-Then deploy the container, modify it and commit the changes to the image.
-When you commit to changes, you essentially create a new image with an additional layer that modifies the base image layer.
+Then, the container is deployed and modified, and changes are committed to the image.
+When you commit to changes, you create a new image with an additional layer that modifies the base image layer.

-With a docker context, importing and exporting context on different machines with the Docker installed gets easier.
-One can also use a docker context export command to export an existing context to a file, which can be imported to another machine with the docker client installed.
+With a Docker context, importing and exporting context on different machines with the Docker installed becomes easier.
+One can also use a Docker context export command to export an existing context to a file, which can be imported to another machine with the Docker client installed.

 A Docker container image in DevOps is a lightweight, executable, and standalone package of software that includes everything needed to run an app, runtime, system tools, settings, system libraries, and code.
 Containers simplify the build/test/deploy pipelines in DevOps.